Bean Blossom sewer plant: Delay warranted

 The Helmsburg and Brown County RSDs support for the RAP study and the BCRSD leadership in obtaining a grant for a county-wide wastewater infrastructure study is commendable.
 However, the Bean Blossom project should be “delayed” until there is a more comprehensive analysis that identifies the best development and wastewater treatment decisions for the county.

-- Brown County Regional Sewer District – For the Record – Formed based on an allegation of need that is not supported with evidence
+- Brown County Regional Sewer District (RSD) – For the Record – The RSD was formed based on an allegation of need that is not supported with evidence